grygorek/FreeRTOS_cpp11/README.md

 destroys the handle or join gets the handle.
 Because join must block on that handle then synchronisation becomes a challange.
 I think simpler solution exists.

-The solution is that the two handles have different living time.
+The solution is that the two handles have different life time.
 The ugly part is that, two handles must be kept in the same generic handle.
 The rtos task handle is released at the end of the thread function.
 The events handle is released at the end of join/detach call.
 Here: